-2. Industrial foundations and family control
+2. Private foundations and family control

 Foundations in Sweden date back to the Christianization of Sweden, when people made donations to the church, for instance, for poor relief.
 Since the 18th century, foundations have been used to support education and care for the poor.
 Higher education and scientific research became more important for foundations in the late 19th century (SOU 1995:63).
 However, foundations were separately regulated by law first in 1929 through the so-called Supervision Act (Tillsynslagen).
 In 1996, foundations received an unambiguous legal definition in the Foundation Act (Stiftelselagen) (Gunne & Löfgren, 2014).
 One does, however, need to distinguish between the civil and tax legislations.
-The Foundation Act (SFS No. 1994:1220) defines the foundations in civil law, but the tax legislation is separate and described in Section 3
+The Foundation Act (SFS No. 1994:1220) defines the foundations in civil law, but the tax legislation is separate and described in section 3 promotion of a particular purpose (Stenshamn, 1967).
+Second, foundations are self-owned (i.e., lack owners) and governed by their statutes (Gunne & Löfgren, 2014).

 Foundations are heterogeneous, but they share some common traits.
-First, a foundation is founded when property is permanently separated and dedicated to the promotion of a particular purpose (Stenshamn, 1967).
-Second, foundations are self-owned (i.e., lack owners) and governed by their statutes (Gunne & Löfgren, 2014).
+First, a foundation is founded when property is permanently separated and dedicated to the

 Foundations can be sorted into different categories depending on what features are of interest.
-One distinction is between dependent and independent, i.e., whether a foundation is controlled within a structure, such as a nonprofit organization or a company, or whether its board is independent and controls itself (SFS No. 1994:1220).
+One distinction is between dependent and independent, i.e., whether a foundation is controlled within a structure, such as a nonprofit organization or a company, or whether its board is independent and controls itself (Stenshamn, 1967).